-33 Ideas of What to Write in a Daily Journal
+33 Journaling Ideas: What to Write About in a Daily Journal

 Have you ever been at a loss for word when deciding what to write in a journal?

-As a writer, I find that keeping a daily journal is imperative for keeping my grammar where it needs to be—but it also helps me organize my thoughts.
+As a writer, I find that keeping a daily journal is imperative for organizing my thoughts and keeping my grammar where it needs to be.
 Writing without direction can lead to some wonderful creations, but it can also lead to writer's block and hours of being unproductive.

 If you have a goal to write in a daily journal, then try using journaling prompts to give your writing focus.
 It is a concept that has greatly improved my journal.